 English riding is a form of horse riding with several disciplines, including the following:

-Dressage — A discipline where the horse and rider are judged based on how well they perform a series of prescribed movements.
+- Dressage — A discipline where the horse and rider are judged based on how well they perform a series of prescribed movements.
 Learn more about dressage and the equipment you need for this discipline.

 General Horse Terminology

 These are other commonly-used horse-related words you may come across:

 - Above the bit —This is an incorrect head position, typically caused by excess pressure from a bit, where the horse’s head is held high above a rider’s hands.

 - Aids —Tools a rider uses to communicate with a horse, including voice, legs, spurs, and hands.

 - Canter —A gait with three beats, between a gallop and a trot.